 It shouldn’t work, it really shouldn’t.
 A seven-piece acoustic band harnessing influences as diverse as trad folk, indie rock, classical, gypsy jazz and old-time to forge a unique-yet-classic alternative folk sound?
 It shouldn’t work.
-Yet with near a million plays on SoundCloud alone, and with a reputation for ferociously entertaining live shows cemented by over 90 gigs across the UK, London alternative folk band Ringlefinch are proof that although it shouldn’t work – it really does.
+Yet with well over a million streams on SoundCloud alone, and with a reputation for ferociously entertaining live shows cemented by over 90 gigs across the UK, London alternative folk band Ringlefinch are proof that although it shouldn’t work – it really does.

 With two previous EPs (2014’s Mass Trespass, produced by Radio 2 Folk Award Winner Ben Walker, and 2019’s Gory Stories) and a 2016 film soundtrack under their belts, Ringlefinch has long been a core part of the burgeoning London folk scene, and their energetic 30-string sound has been described variously as “buoyant and joyful“, “heart-warming music with a reverence for life” and “joyful, joyful rambunctious glory!”.